adaltas/node-shell/doc/usage/tutorial.md

 ## Configuring options

 Command-line `options` are commands used to pass parameters to a program.
 These entries, also called command-line switches, can pass along cues for changing various settings.
 They follow the command name on the command line or right after the application call. `options` can be passed it two ways when prefixed with:

 - `--` followed by their name.
 - `-` followed by their shortcut alternative.

 It is recommended using shortcuts only for the most frequently used `options`, to avoid difficulty in understanding the commands of third-party developers.

-For example, configuration with a shortcut name:
+For example, let's expose a `config` option with a shortcut named `c`:

 ```js
 const parameters = require("parameters")